 The 69 number originates from the 69 tram, which followed the same route the 69 bus does now but only between Canning Town and Stratford.
 By the 1940s most of the current route was covered by a variety of trolleybus routes, including one numbered 669, but by the 1960s these had been replaced by the 69 motor bus, a very important route running from North Woolwich to Chingford; the section north of Walthamstow has subsequently become the 97.

-Thus the route became North Woolwich - Canning Town - Stratford - Leyton - Walthamstow, with the route steadily getting busier the further north you got.
-It was only recently that the route was diverted away from North Woolwich to run to the City Airport instead — a harmless enough move, given the introduction of new route 474, though its purpose eludes me as few new links were created yet a lot of extra mileage is now run in the area.
+Thus the route became North Woolwich - Canning Town - Stratford - Leyton - Walthamstow, with the route steadily getting busier the farther north you got.
+It was only recently that the route was diverted away from North Woolwich to run to the City Airport instead – a harmless enough move, given the introduction of new route 474, though its purpose eluded me as few new links were created yet a lot of extra mileage is now run in the area.

 Navigation